 Kaiser Permanente covers long-term care in a skilled nursing facility, intermediate care facility, or subacute care facility for the month you enter a facility and the month after that.
 We do not cover long-term care if you stay longer.
-If you are getting covered hospice care, this exclusion doesn't apply to you.
+If you are getting covered hospice care or long-term care under MLTSS, this exclusion doesn't apply to you.